Polyhedral joins and graph complexes: Complexes of Î£

 \end{cor}

 The last theorem gives us an equivalence between the suspensions of two spaces, so it is natural to ask if the formula is true without suspending, for some $G$.
-For example, for $n=5,6$ is not hard to see that

-\begin{que} Is the above homotopy equivalence valid for other positive integers $n$? \end{que} Also, using the same proof of Theorem \ref{teopnh} it can be show that for $n\geq4$, the homotopy type of $\mathcal{F}_0(P_n\circ H)$ follows the formula of Theorem \ref{teosuspf0}, but without the suspension.
-So another question is the following:
+As we will see, the desuspended formula is true for: cycles, trees, some powers of paths and any graph such that its complement has girth at least $4$.
+So is natural to ask the following question.

 \begin{que} For which graphs $G$, with $\mathcal{F}_0(G)$ connected, is it true that

 for all $H$? \end{que}